 Q: How many different Stevie Awards competitions are there?

-A: There are currently six Stevie Awards competitions: The American Business Awards, The International Business Awards, The Stevie Awards for Women in Business, the Stevie Awards for Sales & Customer Service, the Asia-Pacific Stevie Awards , and the German Stevie Awards.
+A: There are currently seven Stevie Awards competitions: The American Business Awards, The International Business Awards, the Stevie Awards for Great Employers, the Stevie Awards for Women in Business, the Stevie Awards for Sales & Customer Service, the Asia-Pacific Stevie Awards and the German Stevie Awards.

 The American Business Awards are open to all organizations with operations in the U.S.A.

 The International Business Awards are open to all organizations worldwide.

 The Stevie Awards for Great Employers honor the world's best companies to work for and the human resources teams, professionals, suppliers, consultants, and products and services that help to create and drive great places to work.

 The Stevie Awards for Women in Business are open to all women executives, business owners, and the organizations they run worldwide.

 The Stevie Awards for Sales & Customer Service are the world's top honors for customer service, contact center, business development and sales professionals.

 The Asia-Pacific Stevie Awards recognize innovation at organizations in the 22 nations of the Asia-Pacific region.

 The German Stevie Awards are open to all organizations operating in Germany.